elastic/behavioral-analytics-tracker/packages/browser-tracker/README.md

 When `createTracker` is called, the tracker will store two fingerprints in the browser cookie:

-- User Token - a unique identifier for the user.
+- **User Token** - a unique identifier for the user.
 Stored under `EA_UID` cookie.
-Default Time length is 24 hours from the first time the user visits the site.
+Default time length is 24 hours from the first time the user visits the site.
 - **Session Token** - a unique identifier for the session.
 Stored under `EA_SID` cookie.
 Time length is 30 minutes from the last time the user visits the site.

 These fingerprints are used to identify the user across sessions.